 (These links provide you with the contact page, but you must make the request.)

-All of this may seem exciting and overwhelming, so here are three things that I do to keep couponing helpful and under-control.
+All of this may seem exciting and overwhelming, so here are three things that I do to keep couponing helpful, under-control, and actually helpful for saving money on natural and organic foods.

 #1.
 My own rule has become that coupons must be for something I would normally buy (even without the coupon) or for special treats on special occasions.
 (They’re for saving money not spending more!)